-Tom Stoltman is a professional Strongman athlete from Scotland.
-He won the prestigious World’s Strongest Man (WSM) back-to-back in 2021 and 2022.
+Tom Stoltman is a professional strongman athlete from Scotland.
+He won the prestigious World’s Strongest Man (WSM) competition back-to-back in 2021 and 2022.
+In 2023, he earned second place at the 2023 World’s Strongest Man competition, finishing right behind Canadian Mitchell Hooper.
 In addition, he won Britain’s Strongest Man (BSM), and was a two-time Scotland’s Strongest Man champion, as well as a runner-up at the 2021 Rogue Invitational.

 Stoltman also holds the Atlas Stone world record of 286 kilograms (630 pounds), which he set on May 23, 2021.
 This is his complete profile, biography, training regime, diet plan, and more.